EkaterinaBolotskaya/EQcycle_polylinear/README.md

 ## Reference
 Please refer the following article if you use EQcycle_polylinear for your research:
-Bolotskaya and Hager 2022 (submitted to JGR Solid Earth)
+Bolotskaya and Hager 2022 (submitted to BSSA)
 Please contact me (bolee@mit.edu) if you decide to use it while it is still "submitted".

 [![DOI](https://zenodo.org/badge/434003826.svg)](https://zenodo.org/badge/latestdoi/434003826)